Organized self-help housing in Pachacútec, Lima, Peru: Training women’s groups in earthquake resistant housing construction. September, 2022.

 Low-cost housing built by Hav Kongngy of ‘My dream Home’, Cambodia.

-Sustainable building materials for low-cost housing
+Sustainable building materials for low-cost housing (general info)

 There is a huge need for affordable and sustainable urban housing in the countries of the Global South.
 Below, some sustainable building materials that can be used for low-cost housing are discussed.
 Housebuilding requires the provision of land, good-quality building materials, labor, and knowledge about house building.
 Crucial items include the following: 1) local availability of raw materials and labor, 2) cost of raw materials, transportation and manufacturing, and 3) sustainability aspects.
 The quality of the house’s structure – for example, foundations, frameworks, and joints – must always be carefully considered.